igor47/spaceboard/README.md

 # spaceboard #

-controls the files for my spaceteam console. this repo is a [platformio](http://platformio.org/) project and also a python project meant to run on a raspberry pi.
+the files for my spaceteam console. this repo is a [platformio](http://platformio.org/) project and also a python project meant to run on a raspberry pi.

 ## microcontroller ##